DannyNemer/readline-async/README.md

 - Automatically implements `.help` command, which displays a detailed usage screen of the registered commands, and is automatically invoked upon receiving unrecognized commands.

+- Automatically implements `.history` command, which displays all previous lines of input.

 - Automatically removes older history lines that duplicate new ones.

 - Listens for `^C` (`SIGINT`) in the input stream and prompts the user to confirm before exiting the RLI.